Frequently Asked Questions

 How much does a Maas boat cost?

-See our current price list on the “New Boats” page.
+See our current price list on Our Boats page.
 Prices shown for boats are for complete (fully rigged) but basic, white boats.
 These are ready to row; however, many scullers decide to add options to their boats.
 When you work with the price list, you see that the most crucial decision affecting price is the choice between a fiberglass boat and a carbon fiber boat.
-Then you may decide to add a colored deck and/or hull.
-Perhaps you want special pinstriping or graphics.
 Almost every buyer in the Northwest decides to add the optional self-bailer.
-Other popular options include N-K on-board computers, water bottle cages, and larger aluminum fins.
 New shells bought from Evergreen Rowing include a bow ball and your choice of fins at no additional charge.

 How do I rig my boat?